cs280-berkeley/cs280-berkeley.github.io/index.md

 Undergraduate and masters enrollment policy: With permission from the instructors only.
 Please email the GSI for the enrollment form.

 Students will receive access to Ed Discussion for class related discussions.
+Please email the GSI if you did not receive an invite.

 ## Updates

-* Reach out to the GSI if you did not receive access to Ed Discussion
 * Enrollment forms are being processed, you will hear from us soon
+* Homework 1 released, see the announcement on Ed Discussion

 ## Lectures

-* [Lecture 1]() (1/17) Introduction to computer vision
+* [Lecture 1](https://www.dropbox.com/s/sm0zvz29kyce8yc/malik-280-lec0.pdf?dl=0) (1/17) Introduction to Computer Vision
 * [Lecture 2](https://www.dropbox.com/s/vle8r85up3akil2/PerspectiveProjection%202023.pdf?dl=0) (1/19) Foundamentals of Image Formation